harp-tech/protocol/Device.md

 | 1          	| Speed Mode.                                                                                              	|
 | 0.1        	| A critical error occurred.
 Only a hardware reset or a new power up can remove the device from this Mode. 	|

-* **ALIVE_EN [Bit 7]:** If set to 1, the device sends an `Event` Message with the `R_TIMESTAMP_SECOND` content each second.
+* **ALIVE_EN [Bit 7]:** If this bit is set, the device sends an `Event` Message with the `R_TIMESTAMP_SECOND` content each second.
 This allows the host to check the status of the device periodically.
 This feature is deprecated and may be removed from future protocol versions.